Google Tag Manager

 Depending on the complexity of your setup, these triggers can be hard to configure.

-With AnyTrack, Event Tracking functions such as outbound clicks and form submissions are automatically triggered and the variables associated with these events are automatically captured and sent to the AnyTrack servers.
+With AnyTrack, event tracking functions such as outbound clicks and form submissions are automatically triggered and the variables associated with these events are automatically captured and sent to the AnyTrack servers.

 Watch the video tutorial or follow the step-by-step guide to install the AnyTrack GTM Template.